wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--app.md

 ### Modify the config.yml checks.
 Uncomment the default ones and change the values

-- [ ] After restarting the Kibana service, should apply the new checks configuration and you shouldn't be able to see the pattern selector
+- [ ] After restarting the Kibana service, should apply the new configuration and you shouldn't be able to see the pattern selector

 ### Modify the IP selector on config.yml (using false or 0)